mir-group/phoebe/doc/sphinx/source/theory/thEpa.rst

    + \big(n(\omega_{\boldsymbol{q}\nu},T) + 1 - f(\epsilon_{\boldsymbol{k}+\boldsymbol{q}m},\mu,T)\big) \delta(\epsilon_{\boldsymbol{k}n} - \omega_{\boldsymbol{q}\nu} - \epsilon_{\boldsymbol{k}+\boldsymbol{q}m}) \bigg]

-While accurate, this expression is still too expensive for some purposes.
+While accurate, this expression is still too expensive for some purposes, and the Brillouin zone integration requires Wannier interpolation to converge effectively.

-The main idea of EPA is to replace integrals over the Brillouin zone with some averaged quantities.
+The main idea of EPA is to replace these integrals over the Brillouin zone with some averaged quantities.
-In particular, rather than working with the full phonon dispersion, we average the frquencies of each phonon mode:
+First, rather than working with the full phonon dispersion, we average the frquencies of each phonon mode,

 .. math::